SHUBHAMSHARMA-99/NETFLIX-DASHBOARD-TABLEAU/README.md

 The goal of this project is to practice creating and interpreting different types of visualizations using real world data.
 I create a minimum of two histogram, two pie chart and one bar graph with matplotlib, seaborn and worldcloud.

 ### Vertical Bar Graph of Rating & Horizontal Bar Graph of Top 10 Gerne.
+- **TV-MA** (Mature Audience) dominates the rating distribution with 2,027 titles.
+  - **TV-14** and **TV-PG** are also highly prevalent with 1,698 and 701 titles respectively.

 ![Netflix1](https://user-images.githubusercontent.com/124501309/218270328-913ef05d-c6dc-478c-93ef-cc1dacdc1751.jpg)

+ - **Top Genres**:
+  - The most popular genre is **Documentaries** with 299 titles, followed by **Stand-Up Comedy** with 273 titles.
 ### Country wise Map of Total Movies and TV shows by Country & line Area Graph of Total Movies and TV shows by Year.
+- The map visualization highlights the global reach of Netflix, showing a vast collection of content across different countries
 ![Netflix2](https://user-images.githubusercontent.com/124501309/218270348-03ad03b0-c9aa-4b19-a3fe-afe13298e67a.jpg)
+- **Content by Year**:
+  - Netflix has seen a significant increase in both Movies and TV Shows over the past decade, with the highest content release happening around **2017** and beyond.

 ## NETFLIX ANALYSIS DASHBOARD:

 The dashboard shows: